Scholes celebrate their most recent success the 2017 Championship One title

 Chairman Paul Calvert, talking about the move into the Bradford League, said, “Geographically it made sense given our location.
 We wanted to play a better standard of cricket and attract better players while retaining the club ethos”.

-Twenty-year-old wicketkeeper Thomas capped a remarkable season taking 34 victims to win the Premier League Keeper’s Award for 2014- ten more than his closest rivals.
+20 year old wicket-keeper Liam Thomas capped a remarkable season taking 34 victims to win the Premier League Keeper’s Award for 2014- ten more than his closest rivals.
 Thomas, who had his lower right leg amputated shortly after being born has played for the England physical disabled side.

 Scholes entered the Bradford League hoping for healthy consolidation in contrast to their captain Stansfield who craved promotion.
 However, in the early weeks it was clear that one of the two promotion places were up for grabs as Scholes found themselves in the mix.